Your decisions will master you, whichever direction they take. (Science and Health, p 392:22)

 The nature of advance directives, the terminology, and the requirements for clearly articulating your choice of health care do vary by state.
 Preparing these legal documents will require you to answer questions such as:

 Your answers to these questions are so important.
-For this reason, you should work with an attorney licensed in your state when developing your own health care planning documents.
+For this reason, in addition to prayer, you should work with an attorney licensed in your state when developing your own health care planning documents.

 If you are interested in including specific language describing the choice of Christian Science care in your advance directive, contact the legal department at The Mother Church for more information: email@example.com.